grafana/xk6-disruptor/README.md

         duration: duration of the disruption in seconds (default 30s)
         options: options that control the injection of the fault

+The injection of the fault is controlled by the following options:
+  - proxy_port: port the agent will use to listen for requests in the target pods ( default `8080`)
+  - iface: network interface where the agent will capture the traffic ( default `eth0`)

 `targets`: returns the list of target pods for the disruptor.